Shopping is possible everywhere in Athens and there is something for every taste.

 In Athens, the stores are usually open until 21:00 in the evening, but are closed at noon for a few hours.

-To give you a rough idea of the shopping streets, we have put together a selection for you.
+To give you a rough idea of the shopping streets, we have put together a selection of the 8 most important shopping streets in Athens for you.

 1. Ermou Street